A small church with blue siding and white trim, illuminated from inside, with a red door, front porch, and steeple, surrounded by trees at dusk.

 • White fern leaves pressed on a blue background with a signature at the bottom.

-Photogram Workshop
+Attention Workshop

 • Old black-and-white photographs scattered on grass, with a yellow dandelion flower nearby.

-Memorial Workshop
+Bookmaking Workshop

 RESIDENCY